Age Group

 Required Equipment

-Sourcing equipment can seem to be a daunting task, but there are many programs in place to help with this process.
-You do NOT need a brand new handcycle or racing chair to get involved in para triathlon.
-Different equipment is needed for different categories.
+There are many programs to help new para triathletes source equipment.
+You do NOT require a brand new handcycle or racing chair to get involved in para triathlon.Different equipment is needed for different categories.
 Here is a quick summary of specialty equipment needs:

-• Bike – a handcycle is required
+• Bike – a handcycle is used for the cycling portion

 • Bike – approved physical and bike adaptations are permitted